laggron42/Laggrons-Dumb-Cogs/docs/roleinvite.rst

 The cog works with what I call invite links.
 Each invite link is linked to one or more roles.
-This mean that, every time a new user join the server, if he used the invite A to join the server, he will get the list of roles linked to the invite A.
+This mean that, every time a new user join the server, if they used the invite A to join the server, they will get the list of roles linked to the invite A.

 You can link many roles to multiple invites, so you can imagine something like "click **here** if you are an engineer, else click **here** if you're an architect", and make roleinvite give the engineer or architect roles.

 You can also link roles to default or main autorole.
-If you link roles to the main autorole, the new member will get these roles if he joined with an unlinked invite.
-If you link roles to the default autorole, new users will always get these roles, whatever invite he used.
+If you link roles to the main autorole, the new member will get these roles if they joined with an unlinked invite.
+If you link roles to the default autorole, new users will always get these roles, whatever invite they used.

 Here's a schema for a better understanding: